jhipster/jhipster-guides/guides/01_creating_your_application.md

 [Sass](https://sass-lang.com) is a great solution to simplify designing CSS.
 To be used efficiently, you will need to run a [Webpack](https://webpack.js.org) dev server, which will be configured automatically.

-Don't worry, even if you don't know about _SASS_, we'll keep it simple enough so that anyone can understand !
+Don't worry, even if you don't know anything about _SASS_, we'll keep it simple enough so that anyone can understand !
 Go with **Yes**.

 ---

 15. Would you like to enable internationalization support?

-By default JHipster provides excellent internationalization support, both on the client side and on the server side.
+By default JHipster provides an excellent internationalization support,  both on the client side and on the server side.
 However, internationalization adds a little overhead, and is a little bit more complex to manage, so you can choose not to install this feature.

 Please note that JHipster covers only UI internationalization.
 For data internationalization, you will need to code it yourself in JPA/Hibernate layer.